 Around 1840 Ndebele (Matabele) people settled in south-western Zimbabwe.
-In 1888 the Ndebele ruler granted mineral rights to Cecil Rhodes' British South African Company.
-Soon, Rhodes' company occupied most of the area using force to suppress uprisings.
+In 1888 the Ndebele ruler granted mineral rights to Cecil Rhodes' British South African Company; soon, Rhodes' company occupied most of the area.
 The country became known as Rhodesia and was eventually partitioned into Northern Rhodesia (later Zambia) and Southern Rhodesia (later Rhodesia), a self-governing British Colony (1923).

 Between 1953 and 1963 Southern Rhodesia, Northern Rhodesia and Nyasaland were members of the Federation of Central Africa.
 Soon after the Federation ended Northern Rhodesia (Zambia) and Nyasaland (Malawi) gained independence.

 In Rhodesia (Southern Rhodesia) power remained in the hands of the white population and in 1965 the Rhodesian government, led by Ian Smith, unilaterally declared Rhodesia's independence (UDI).
 This declaration was not recognised by Britain or the rest of the world.
 The United Nations imposed Sanctions against Rhodesia.